luisbocanegra/kde-material-you-colors/README.md

 - Install the [pywal](https://pypi.org/project/pywal/) python module to theme other programs using Material You Colors
   - Check [pywal Customization Wiki](https://github.com/dylanaraps/pywal/wiki/Customization) to theme supported programs

-# Running

-## From terminal to debug your configuration
+# Running from terminal to debug your configuration

-- Run `kde-material-you-colors` from terminal, this should change your Desktop colors right after.
+- Run `kde-material-you-colors`

-**NOTE:** Without any configuration/arguments your wallpaper will be reset to Image Wallpaper Plugin

-### Options

-- Run `kde-material-you-colors -h` to see the list of available options
+- Flags take precedence over sonfiguration file, run `kde-material-you-colors -h` to see the list of available options

-### Desktop entries
+## Starting/Stopping Desktop entries

+Run `kde-material-you-colors -cl` to copy desktop entries to ~/.local/share/applications/

-- To start/restart the program launch **KDE Material You Colors** from your applications list
+- To start the program launch **KDE Material You Colors** from your applications list
 - To stop it launch **Stop KDE Material You Colors** from your applications list

-# Startup script
+# Running on Startup

 After finishing the setup, you can make it run automatically on boot